Landlord Duty to Mitigate Damages in Florida

 - Emails or texts with prospects

-- A timeline of when the unit was listed, when it was shown, and when it was re-rented
+- A timeline of when the unit was listed, shown, and re-rented

-A tenant who claims you didn't mitigate will point to a vacant unit and ask what you did.
 "We listed it" isn't enough if you listed at 20% above market and never showed it.
-Document that you priced reasonably and made the unit available.
+Document that you priced reasonably and made the unit genuinely available.
+If you use a property manager, their listing and showing records are often your strongest evidence—ask for them in writing.

 Early termination by choice.
 If the tenant simply wants out—new job, relationship change, bought a house—they're in breach.
 You pick one of the four remedies.
-If you use Remedy 2, mitigate.
-If you use Remedy 4 (early termination fee), the addendum caps their liability at 2 months' rent.
-See our early lease termination guide for the full picture.
+If you use Remedy 2, you mitigate.
+If you use Remedy 4, the addendum caps their liability at 2 months' rent.
+See our guide to early lease termination in Florida for the full picture.

 Military termination (SCRA).
-Active-duty service members can terminate under the Servicemembers Civil Relief Act with 30 days' notice and orders.
-When they do, you can't charge a termination fee or hold them liable for remaining rent.
-SCRA overrides 83.595 for qualifying tenants.
-No mitigation obligation—the lease ends cleanly.
+Active-duty service members can terminate under the Servicemembers Civil Relief Act with 30 days' notice and a copy of their orders.
+When they do, you can't charge a termination fee or hold them liable for the remaining rent.
+SCRA overrides 83.595 for qualifying tenants—the lease ends cleanly, with no mitigation question.

 Selling the property.
-If you're selling a rental with tenants, a buyer may assume the lease.
+If you're selling a rental, a buyer may assume the lease.
 A tenant who breaks the lease before the sale doesn't change your remedies—you still mitigate if you choose Remedy 2.

 Choosing Remedy 3 and doing nothing.
 The statute allows it, but it's risky.
 A judge may reduce your award if the unit sat vacant for months with no listing, no showings, and no effort.
-Even in Florida, "I didn't have to try" can sound bad to a jury.
+Even in Florida, "I didn't have to try" can sound bad in a courtroom.

 Choosing Remedy 2 but not documenting.
 You list the unit, show it twice, and re-rent in 45 days.
 You sue for the shortfall.
 The tenant says you didn't try.
 Without records, it's your word against theirs.